 All the details of the setup and forcings for the first model experiment, the refD1 historical hindcast simulation covering 1960 – 2018 and using forcing as closely following the observed historical evolution, can be found here.

 In addition to the historical simulation, two scenarios have been defined and assigned a high priority to provide updated projections of ozone recovery (refD2) and information on the effects of geoengineering through stratospheric aerosol injection (senD2-sai).
-Additional, lower priority, scenarios are included to The detailed description of the experimental setup for the scenario simulations can be found here.
+Additional, lower priority, scenarios are included to explore different CMIP6 SSPs.
+The detailed description of the experimental setup for the scenario simulations can be found here.

 Data request, netCDF conversion and data submission